DonkeyN11/hw4_CreativeCoding/README.md

 # hw4_CreativeCoding
-Create a Animated Optical Illusion which shows a rotating logo.
+Create an Animated Optical Illusion which shows a rotating logo.